EugeneHlushko/threejs-react-pure/README.md

     - Player/enemy Jumping

 #### TODO:
+- Intersection between objects
 - Dialog: text and options, callback for choice done.
 - Player object: TODO: Receive Model from modeler;
-- Player controls: moving player over the map with wasd
 - Player movement: move over terrain height
-- Simple default level switch to next
+- Simple default level switch to next - this requires dialog
 - Add way to include shaderpass
 - Add a way to preload and use models in scenes for objects
 - Reactotron or similar for most convinient redux development experience